The 2021 Chevrolet Traverse is a mid-size SUV with three rows of seats

 The current Traverse still has some appeal in a crowded segment, namely value

-That’s to be expected as a new generation is expected in the fall as a 2022 model.
-A revised front fascia and new adaptive cruise control system are part of the 2021 Traverse’s light refresh.
+That’s to be expected as a light refresh is coming in the fall as a 2022 model.
+A revised front fascia, new wheel designs, wireless Apple CarPlay, and new adaptive cruise control system are among the improvements expected on the 2022 Traverse’s upcoming refresh.